caffeine-suite/caffeine-script/README.md

 CaffeineScript is obsessively focused on programmer productivity, the only thing that matters.
 My primary inspirations are CoffeeScript, Ruby and ES6.

+### Wiki Documentation

+Check out the [CaffeineScript Wiki](https://github.com/shanebdavis/caffeine-script/wiki) for documentation and more.

 ### Status - Alpha

 CaffeineScript is now written in itself!
 (2017-02-26)